Flue Gas Treatment Systems

 • Flue gas enters from the bottom of the unit and flows upwards

-• The water sprayed from the top of the unit flows downward and circulated
+• The water sprayed from the top of the unit flows downward and is recirculate

-• While water and flue gas creates countercurrent flow and interfere with each other
+• Water and flue gas create a countercurrent flow and interact with each other.